robzr/short_bus/README.md

 ShortBus has no dependencies outside of the Ruby Core & Standard Libraries.

 ## What are the components?
-A Service is a participant in the SOA (Service Oriented Architecture) for sending and/or receiving events.
-Sending events can be done with the Driver#send method; the return value of this is the Message object, which can then be read as a Queue for a return code.
-To receive messages (subscribe), the Service must be registered with the Driver; and is run as a callback in (one or more) dedicated thread(s).
+A Service is a participant in the SOA (Service Oriented Architecture) for sending and/or receiving Messages.
+To receive (subscribe to) messages, the Service must be registered with the Driver; and is run as a callback in (one or more) dedicated thread(s).
 The return value from a Service callback will be sent back to the Driver as a new message (if it is of the right type), so be mindful of your return values.

 A Message object is what is received, routed and sent to the recipient Services by the Driver.
 A Message is is composed of an event and an optional payload.
 Recipients of a message can also return values back to the sender via the Message, as it is an inherited Queue.

 The Driver (ShortBus::Driver) is the brains of the operation.
-Once instantiated, a dedicated thread monitors the message queue and routes the messages to the appropriate recipient Service thread(s) based on the event\_spec(s) supplied by the Service when it registered with the Driver.
+Once instantiated, a dedicated thread monitors the Message queue and routes the Messages to the appropriate recipient Service thread(s) based on the event\_spec(s) supplied by the Service when it registered with the Driver.

 ## What does an event and an event\_spec look like?
 An event is just a String.
 In it's simplest form, an entire event can be a simple String like `'shutdown'`, but typically a more descriptive form is used which seperates component fields of the event with `::`s, like `'OwnerService::Action::Argument::AnotherArgument'`.